Certifying Quantum States with Uniform Measurements: Experimental scheme in a Rydberg atom array

-\emph{Experimental scheme in a Rydberg atom array.---} Now we propose an experimental scheme to prepare and certify the 1D graph state, using our certification protocol.
+Now we propose an experimental scheme to prepare and certify the 1D graph state, using our certification protocol.
 We first discuss a unitary evolution that prepares the 1D graph state.
 Previously, such states have been prepared in the quantum computation modes~\cite{Bluvstein2022}, namely within two hyperfine levels, in the Rydberg atom array where Rydberg interaction is used to perform a two-qubit gate~\cite{Saffman2010}.
 The current protocol, however, works exclusively in the quantum simulation mode.

 The Hamiltonian of the system reads